CromulentEntity/Dungeon_Crawler_Deux/Documentation/UML Class Diagram.md

 Character <|-- Player : < is a
 Character <|-- Rat : < is a
 Character <|-- Goblin : < is a
+Character "1" *-- "1" MovementComponent : < part of

 Item <|-- Weapon : < is an

 Map "1" *-- "Many" Tile : made of >

 Bag "1" o-- "Many" Weapon : contains >

-MovementComponent "1" *-- "1" Character : Relies on >
-MovementComponent "1" *-- "1" Map : Relies on >

 MainMenuComponent "1" *-- "1" Player : Relies on >
 MainMenuComponent "1" *-- "1" Map : Relies on >